 The built-in camera shoots 4K video in 1080p, and it takes 12MP still photos.
-The Q5004K also comes with two autonomous flight modes — Watch Me and Follow Me (the drone can follow you automatically).
+The Q5004K also comes with two autonomous flight modes standard — Watch Me and Follow Me (the drone can follow you automatically).

 The controller comes with a built-in touch screen that lets you adjust flight settings.
 And you can get a first person view feed from the drone camera.

 Flying this quadcopter is a smart choice for aerial photography and videography.